Frequently Asked Questions

 Please bear in mind that a small amount of the massage oil can get onto your shorts and bra.
 The oils I use are of the highest quality - made for the best possible massage experience and health benefits.
 However, I cannot guarantee they will wash off completely (although I have never had this problem myself).

 I’ve heard that sports massage is painful.

 Sports massage is the core of the soft tissue therapy.
 It means that some level of discomfort is required while applying some special techniques.

 However, you should never feel pain.
-Soft tissue therapist tend to use 1-10 scale of discomfort with the clients.
-'1’ means you that the pressure you feel is close to nothing .
-On the other end of the scale, ‘10’ means that you find the pressure unbearably unpleasant.
-For those techniques where high pressure is needed, the right level is ‘7’ on this scale.
+Soft tissue therapist tends to use a 1-10 scale of discomfort with the clients.
+A '1’ means you that the pressure you feel is close to nothing.
+On the other end of the scale, a ‘10’ means that you find the pressure unbearably unpleasant.
+For those techniques where high pressure is needed, the right level is a ‘7’ on this scale.
 Going beyond it does not make sense as your body will go into protection mode and tense.
 This is not only unpleasant but also counterproductive.

 The perception of discomfort is VERY personal.
-What might be ‘5’ for one person, could be ‘9’ or ‘3’ to another.
+What might be a ‘5’ for one person, could be a ‘9’ or a ‘3’ to another.
 When working with new clients, I start very gently and learn their reaction.
 On the other hand, my clients learn to trust me and relax muscles.